William Yelverton, 2nd Viscount Avonmore

 William Charles Yelverton, 2nd Viscount Avonmore (5 April 1762 – 28 November 1814), was an Irish nobleman.
 He was the son of Barry Yelverton, 1st Viscount Avonmore and Mary Nugent.
 He married Mary Reade, daughter of John Reade, on 1 September 1787.
 He held the office of Principal Registrar of the High Court of Chancery (Ireland).
 He succeeded his father in his titles in 1805.
+Avonmore died at Clytha in 1814 and was succeeded by his son Barry.

 Children of William Charles Yelverton and Mary Reade: